The theology company logo

 physics is to categorize and count events to see if their observed frequencies match those predicted by the relevant applications of quantum theory.

-The symbols in the formalism of the observable universe are 'quantum events' and we may consider the universe as a source (In Shannon's sense) emitting a string of quantum events.
+The symbols in the formalism of the observable Universe are 'quantum events' and we may consider the Universe as a source (In Shannon's sense) emitting a string of quantum events.
 Einstein has taught us to see that the order of such a series of events depends upon where you look from, and that no observer can see everything observable [because many things are outside any observer's 'light cone'].

 Many writers will tell you that mystical contemplation is better than sex, but I disagree.
 For the better than sex points of view holds that anyone who disagree with their position is in some way a subhuman animal.
 I reject this categorization now, although my Catholic upbringing drilled into me that sensuality was sinful.